Free Curves on Varieties: Towards a positive characteristic analogue

 \section{Towards a positive characteristic analogue}

-From Remark \ref{conjectureremark} and the work preceding it, we would like to demonstrate that the existence of a free higher genus curve implies the existence of a free rational curve in positive characteristic, something which holds in characteristic zero by combining Theorems \ref{mrctowerispointcor} and \ref{rciffvfree}.
-In this section we will prove small results in this direction.
+From Remark \ref{conjectureremark} and the work preceding it, we would like to demonstrate that the existence of a free higher genus curve implies the existence of a free rational curve in positive characteristic, something which holds in characteristic zero from Theorem \ref{mrctowerispoint}.
+In this section we make the first steps in this direction.
+If $f:C\to X$ is a very free morphism from a smooth projective curve of genus $g\geq2$ to a smooth projective variety $X$, then $K_X.C = -\deg f^*T_X < 0$ from the ampleness of $f^*T_X$.
+In fact, a Riemann-Roch calculation gives a better bound of $K_X.C\leq -n(g-1)$ where $n = \dim X$.